Fear, distress, relief. The many emotions of the pandemic can be found in Italy’s pharmacy testing lines.

 But part of the fear stems from experiences from earlier in the pandemic.

-Outside Spagnoli’s pharmacy, Piero Perilli, 75, a retiree, was so jittery waiting for the results of his swab that he struck up a conversation with a woman besides him.
+Outside Spagnoli’s pharmacy, Piero Perilli, 75, a retiree, was so jittery waiting for the results of his swab that he struck up a conversation with a woman beside him.
 She tried to put him at ease.
 She said omicron was more like a cold.

 Then the nurse came out of the cabin and said Perilli’s name.